 Discussion

 All nectar constituents tested had species-specific effects on microbial growth, significantly impacting certain microbes while showing no impact on others.
 Hydrogen peroxide showed strong antimicrobial properties across most microbes assayed, both nectar specialists and non-specialists.
 It is unknown how common H2O2 is in nectar, but it has been detected in several genera of plants including Nicotiana and Cucurbita (Carter et al., 2007; Nocentini et al., 2015).
 Despite strong suppressive effects on most species (including those with documented catalase activity) (Álvarez-Pérez et al., 2012), the antimicrobial effect of H2O2 was not universal.
 Notably the maximum OD of the yeast M. reukaufii and Zygosaccharomyces bailli were unaffected by any concentration of H2O2 tested and S. bombi was only affected at 4mM.
 It should be noted, however, that H2O2 has a very short half-life and likely degraded over the course of this experiment.
 In floral nectar H2O2 can be continuously produced suggesting that our study may underestimate its antimicrobial properties.
-Other tested compounds were more selective in their growth suppression and impacted different microbes including those frequently and seldom isolated from nectar although more work should be done to see if there is intraspecific variation.
+Other tested compounds were more selective in their growth suppression and impacted different microbes including those frequently and seldom isolated from nectar.
+While here we only tested 1 isolate per species it is possible that there could be strain specific adaptation or susceptibility and more work could be done to see if there is intraspecific variation in susceptibility.

 The observed differences in the selectivity of compounds suggest that nectar antimicrobial compounds (NACs) may fall into two broad classes with different functions: general antimicrobials and selective filters.
 General NACs (e.g., H2O2 here) may keep a flower from being colonized by most microbes and are possibly common in nature.
 In some ecosystems as many as 80% of plants have no culturable yeasts and some have very low incidence of culturable bacteria (Herrera et al., 2009; Vannette et al., 2021).
 We predict that general NACs, or other mechanisms to limit microbial growth, might be more common in ecosystems where plants have a high likelihood of colonization by antagonistic microbes but a low probability of colonization by beneficial microbes (or where the costs of antagonists consistently outweigh the benefits of mutualists).
 Conversely, we predict that selective filtering NACs might be more common in ecosystems where plants have equal likelihoods of being colonized by beneficial or antagonistic microbes.
 Direct effects of NACs on pollinator behavior and health, however, should not be discounted and likely also plays a role in the selection on NACs (Manson et al., 2013).
 While we lack data on the plant traits that shape communities of antagonistic and beneficial microbes (Adler et al., 2021), and there are likely other modes beyond NACs that work in conjunction such as floral morphology or other nectar constituents including enzymes, ions, lipids, among others, these data suggest that selective NACs may be one route by which plants shape their nectar microbiome.
 However, with the extreme diversity in floral nectar chemistry, many general and selective NACs have likely not yet been identified or may escape notice by being context dependent.
 Characterizing the relative abundance of general and selective NACs across different microbial landscapes might be particularly fruitful in disentangling how microbes shape selection on nectar traits.